naninovel/docs/docs/api/index.md

 default | Boolean | Whether to make the printer default and hide other printers before executing the printing task.
 Default value is controlled via `Auto Default` property in the printer actor configuration menu. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
 Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | Integer | Number of line breaks to prepend before the printed text.
-Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. hideTime | Decimal | When `default` is enabled, controls duration (in seconds) of the fade-out (hide) animation.
-Default value: 0.35 seconds.
+Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. fadeTime | Decimal | Controls duration (in seconds) of the printers show and hide animations associated with this command.
+Default value for each printer is set in the actor configuration.

 </div>